Woodstock Road Baptist Church: History

 The church was extended in the 1930s by the addition of a brick walled, tin roofed 'hut' which as later roofed over to make a more permanent structure.
-The church can seat approx. 200 people, though it currently has seating for 120.
+The church can seat approx. 200 people.
 It was a member of the Baptist Union until the 1980s.
 The trust deeds of the church were redrawn in the late 1990s by the then pastor Keith Stokes and the church elders.
 This allowed the church to separate from the Baptist Union due to differences in doctrine.
-Woodstock Road Baptist Church (also known as WRBC or Woody Road to its members) is a bible believing and preaching church.
+Woodstock Road Baptist Church (also known as WRBC or Woody Road to its members) is a Bible believing and preaching church.

 The church closed for renovations from September 2012 to December 2012 and then again from September 2013 to April 2014.
 The church reopened on April 2, 2014.

-Church Services
+Church Ministries

+Church services take place every Sunday.
+The main morning gathering is at 10:30am and this is streamed online at Church Services.
+Normally, there is a whole church lunch followed by a second, smaller, more informal gathering at 1:30pm.

-Homegroups meet around and beyond the city on the first, second, and third Wednesdays.
-Church services are streamed online at Church Services.
+Homegroups meet around and beyond the city on Tuesdays, Wednesdays and Thursdays most weeks of the year.
+The first week of the month, the church gathers on a Thursday evening to pray together.